- Food and Cooking

 Peel and core the eating apple and cut it into about 12 wedge shaped pieces.
 Also prepare the cooking apples in the same way but cut into thin slices.
 Add both apples evenly spread on top of the lamb together with the prunes, thyme, bay leaves and stock.
 Bring to the boil, add any additional seasoning to taste and turn down to a simmer.
 Put on a lid and cook, for 30 minutes, making sure it doesn't burn or go dry, add a little more stock if necessary.
 Stir in the cream, taste and check the seasoning and place everything in a heatproof pie dish with a capacity of about 1¾ pints.
 Leave it to cool for a while and then set a pie funnel in the middle.

 Roll pastry reasonably thinly until large enough to cover the pie.
 Using waste pastry cut off strips to fit around the rim of the dish and mix the egg and milk to make an egg wash which you use to stick the pastry strips on.
 Brush the strips on the rim with more of the egg wash.
-Place the pastry lid on top of the pie dish and press down and crimp to seal all the way round the edge.
+Place the pastry lid on top of the pie dish and press down and crimp to seal all the way around the edge.
 Tidy up any excess.and decoratively crimp the edges of the pie and use any leftover pastry to make decorations to your own choice.
 Use the rest of the egg wash all over the pastry.and cook in a preheated oven at 400°F for 25 minutes.

 Woolton Vegetarian Pie